London and South East Coast (UK)Join Group

 Next committee meeting

-Due to the current circumstances all our committee meetings are now held virtually.
-The next meeting starts at 18:30 on Wednesday 4 November 2020.
+Due to the current circumstances all our committee meetings are being held virtually.
+The next meeting will be on Wednesday 28 April 2021.

-If you would like to take part and this would be your first meeting, please contact email@example.com for joining instructions.
+If you would like to take part in the committee meeting and this would be your first time, please contact email@example.com who will pass on your request for joining instructions.

 The London and South East Coast Members Group serves most of Greater London (excluding some of the suburbs in the SW quadrant) and areas to the immediate east - south Essex, Kent and parts of East Sussex.